 Lincoln Center Education focuses on K-12 arts education programs; higher education partnerships to train arts education teachers; family and community outreach programs; a dedicated institute for arts education research and professional development; a consultancy branch; and a season of dance, music, and theater presentations produced exclusively for young audiences.

-Sarah Johnson – Director, Carnegie Hall’s Weill Music Institute
+Sarah Johnson Chief Education Officer and Director, Weill Music Institute